 The minimum and maximum demand models are trained and simulated exclusive of large industrial loads.

-The Harge industrial load component is explicitly simulated within the simulation engine and added back on.
+The large industrial load component is explicitly simulated within the simulation engine and added back on.

 Based on analysis, AEMO assumes that LILs in all regions except for Tasmania are not correlated with the regional maximum demand.
 Further, LILs have a load factor of greater than 0.9 in most cases.
-For all regions except Tasmania, AEMO includes imulates the average large industrial load demand -/+ the standard deviation in the minimum and maximum regional demand.
+For all regions except Tasmania, AEMO simulates the average large industrial load demand -/+ the standard deviation in the minimum and maximum regional demand.
 These LILs are then forecasted using the annual consumption long-term drivers.
-In the case of Tasmania, however, LILs drive the regional minimum and maximum to Tasmania's regional minimum and maximum rather the average.
+In the case of Tasmania, however, LILs drive the regional minima and maxima.
+AEMO applies the large industrial load minimum and maximum to Tasmania's regional minimum and maximum rather the average.